 Non-economic damages are compensation for the intangible, non-monetary losses you suffer due to an injury.
 These are the subjective, hard-to-quantify ways the accident impacts your quality of life.
 Non-economic damages provide compensation for:

-- Pain and Suffering – Pain and suffering is the physical pain and discomfort, emotional distress, and mental anguish you experience as a result of your injuries.
+- Pain and Suffering – Pain and suffering are the physical pain and discomfort, emotional distress, and mental anguish you experience as a result of your injuries.
 Examples include chronic pain, anxiety, depression, PTSD, and other conditions.

 - Scarring and Disfigurement – If your injuries leave you with permanent scars, burns, amputations, or other disfiguring conditions, you can recover compensation for the emotional toll and social effects of living with visible reminders of the accident.